The Northeast Ohio Musical Heritage Association

 Join us for another great year!

-We’ve been looking for a few years now for the right space to allow the fest to grow, to make it accessible to our large and growing community, and to help us meet our goal of sharing the music we love with younger audiences.
-We think our new home will do all those things!
+In 2024, the Lake Erie Folk Fest created a new home and new partnerships.
+We had been looking for a few years for the right space to allow the fest to grow, to make it accessible to our large and growing community, and to help us meet our goal of sharing the music we love with younger audiences.

-We hope you’ll come visit us in February, when LEFF moves to a new space in Case Western Reserve’s Thwing Center, in partnership with WRUW-FM, Case Western Reserve University’s college radio station.
+We hope you’ll come visit us in February, when LEFF brings its folk music festival for the second year to Case Western Reserve’s Thwing Center, in partnership with WRUW-FM, Case Western Reserve University’s college radio station.

-In its first seven years, the Lake Erie Folk Festival grew to be a cornerstone of Northeast Ohio’s traditional music community, thanks to the support of people like you.
+In its first eight years, the Lake Erie Folk Festival grew to be a cornerstone of Northeast Ohio’s traditional music community, thanks to the support of people like you.

 The festival has drawn visitors from five counties and three states to Greater Cleveland in the otherwise dark days of February, a bright spot in the cultural calendar and an important anchor in growing and sharing the riches of the region’s traditional music scene.